nilstarbb/ccf/readme.md

 The features this part plans to have:
 - An index page to display existing trips & deliverys.
-- sorting dynamically table
+- Dynamic sorting table to display data.
-- a form for adding new delivery
+- A form for adding new delivery.
-- delete delivery by clicking a `delete` button
+- Delete delivery by clicking a `delete` button.
-- double confrimation when deleting an entry.
+- Double confrimation when deleting an entry.

 ## Further improvement
-- user
+- User authorization.
-- authorization
+- Token-based API call.
-- token expired
+- Validate requests.